The building of the Alexandrinsky Theater. Alexandrinskaya Square and Theater Street Alexandrinskaya Square and Theater Street

 • 17.07.2021

 Building Alexandrinsky Theater, created K.I.
-Rossi is one of the most characteristic and outstanding architectural monuments Russian classicism.
+Rossi, is one of the most characteristic and outstanding architectural monuments Russian classicism.
 It plays a dominant role in the ensemble of Ostrovsky Square.

 Imperial Theater